A Visit to Rancho La Puerta (+ 5 Easy-to-Implement Wellness Tips)

 I actually thought it would be hot during our stay – considering it was late August – but the weather was perfect.
 Mid 80’s during the day (and zero humidity) with temperatures at night cooling down to the mid 50’s.

 The ranch accommodates roughly 140 guests a week, but the grounds are honestly so large that you feel like you have the property to yourself most of the time.
 Since guests stay in garden casitas located throughout the property, it is also very quiet and serene.
-It felt private and intimate, unlike other place that I’ve stayed at in the past.
+It felt private and intimate, unlike other places that I’ve stayed at in the past.

 One of the most unique (and best) features of the ranch is that it is digital noise-free.
-Wifi is only available in one or two buildings on the property – and not in the individual rooms – and guests are encouraged to turn their phone off (or on silent) for their entire stay.
+Wifi is only available in one or two buildings on the property – and not in the individual rooms – and guests are encouraged to turn their phones off (or on silent) for their entire stay.
 In fact, there was an adorable little “cell phone sleeping bag” pouch upon our arrival in the villa and we used it throughout our stay.

 It really made everyone at the ranch more present and made a huge difference in the overall experience.